-I am very pleased to see the government and HMRC have announced that plans to impose quarterly reporting on unincorporated businesses from April 2018 have been deferred by at least two years to April 2020 at the earliest.
+In the March 2017 Budget the government and HMRC announced that plans to impose quarterly reporting on unincorporated businesses from April 2018 have been deferred by at least two years to April 2020 at the earliest

 The full potential impact of Making Tax Digital proposals has still not been appreciated by business, but accountants and tax advisers have been lobbying to ask the government to slow down their timetable and water down their proposals for quite some time now.